yask123/QuickPackage/README.md

 # QuickPackage
 Instantly create and upload python package for your python script without reading any `Docs`

-Use QuickPackage to instantly package your single python script and upload it to [Pypi](https://pypi.python.org) .
+Just enter the path of your awsome python script and instantly package your script and upload it to [Pypi](https://pypi.python.org) .
 This would enable users to quickly install and use your script.
 Also :
 [Save time](http://stackoverflow.com/questions/15587877/run-a-python-script-in-terminal-without-the-python-command)